Width Parameters for Minimum Flow Decomposition: Larger approximation ratio

 \begin{lemma} For all $c > 1$, there exist $k, \ell > 0$, such that \end{lemma} \begin{proof} Clearly, $\pw{G_{(k, \ell)}} = 6k + \ell(k+2)$.
 To decompose the flow in an efficient way, we can decompose all the maximum cut-set edges of flow $2$ with $k$ paths, which also saturates all the connecting central edges between them (in bold).
 We then use additional $4k + 2\ell$ paths to fully decompose the graph.
 In total, $\mfdsizen{G_{(k, \ell)}}{f_k}\leq 5k + 2\ell$, and thus, This shows that for $\ell > 5c - 6$, there exists $k > 0$, such that $\pw{G_{(k, \ell)}} / \mfdsizen{G_{(k, \ell)}}{f_k} > c$. \end{proof}

-The strategy is now to show that the approximation algorithm uses almost $\pw{G_{(k, \ell)}}$ many paths to cover the odd edges in the second iteration.
+The strategy is now to show that the approximation algorithm uses in the worst case almost $\pw{G_{(k, \ell)}}$ many paths to cover the odd edges in the second iteration.
 This will imply the approximation factor of $\Omega(\Vert f\Vert)$.
 Let $\mathcal{P}_i$ be the set of paths that the approximation algorithm uses to cover the odd edges in iteration $i$.
-That is, $|\mathcal{P}_i|$ is the optimal solution of Problem \ref{eq:min-flow-parity-fixing} in iteration $i$ of the algorithm.
+That is, $|\mathcal{P}_i|$ is the optimal solution of the LP \ref{eq:min-flow-parity-fixing} in iteration $i$ of the algorithm.

 \begin{lemma} In the worst case, \Cref{alg:mfd-approx} is a factor $\Omega(||f||)$ approximation algorithm. \end{lemma} \begin{proof} Let $k$ be odd.
-In the first iteration the approximation algorithm fixes the parity of the $4k$ edges whose flow weight is each $3$, traversing the $2\ell$ edges whose flow weight is each $3k$ (because $k$ is odd), using $2k$ many paths.
-This causes the paths to decompose the central connecting edges in bold of flow $2k$.
+In the first iteration the approximation algorithm fixes the parity of the $4k$ edges whose flow weight is each $3$ using $2k$ many paths.
+If they traverse the $2\ell$ edges whose flow weight is each $3k$, they decompose the central connecting edges in bold of flow $2k$, and only them.
 In the second iteration ($i = 1$), after dividing the flow by $2$, there are $|\mathcal{P}_1| = 6k + k\ell$ many odd edges that are pairwise unreachable.
 Thus, if we have $k = \ell$,

 The approximation factor follows, because $k = \frac{1}{8}\Vert f\Vert = \Theta(\Vert f\Vert)$, and the number of paths returned by the approximation algorithm is at least $|\mathcal{P}_1|$. \end{proof}